innerr/ticat/README.md

 ```

 Now run a larger dataset,
-here we turn on "step-by-step", it will ask for confirming on each step:
+this time we turn on "step-by-step", it will ask for confirming on each step:
 ```
 $> ticat {bench.scale=10} dbg.step.on : bench
 ```